On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Toy Simulations

-{\bf C. Effect of initialization schemes.} Moreover, in this experiment, we consider the performance of the proposed algorithm for the aforementioned six different initial schemes.
-The experimental results are shown in Figure \ref{Fig:prodgate-stabinit}.
-By Figure \ref{Fig:prodgate-stabinit}(a), all initial schemes are generally effective to the proposed ADMM in the sense that a good approximation precision can be achieved.
-Among these effective initial schemes, the LeCun type of initializations perform slightly worse than the other four random initializations in approximating the product gate function.
-Regarding the SGD methods, particularly, SGD with ReLU activation, the other five initial schemes may not be very effective to SGD(ReLU) in the optimal neural network settings tuned only for the MSRA initialization.
-This, in some extent also implies that the proposed ADMM is usually more stable to the initial schemes, via comparing to the SGD methods.
+{\bf C. Effect of initial schemes.} Moreover, in this experiment, we consider the performance of ADMM (sigmoid) for the aforementioned six different initialization schemes.
+The experimental results are shown in Figure \ref{Fig:prodgate-para-admm}(b).
+It can be observed in Figure \ref{Fig:prodgate-para-admm}(b) that all the initial schemes are generally effective in yielding an ADMM solver with high precision.
+Among these effective initialization schemes, the LeCun type of initializations perform slightly worse than the others.
+This, in some extent, also implies that the proposed ADMM is usually stable to initial schemes.